QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 Select **External Role Mapping** and **LDAP** to see a list of roles managed by that external realm in a dialog.
 Pick the desired scm group and confirm by pressing **Save** mapping.

+> 💡 For faster access or if we cannot see our group name, we can also type in a portion or the whole name of the group
+> and it will limit the dropdown to the selected text.

 ##### Users